top of page

 The adjective 'partisan' has its etymological roots in Italian and Latin.
 It is derived from the Italian word 'partigiano,' which means 'supporter' or 'adherent,' and ultimately from the Latin word 'partem,' meaning 'part' or 'faction.'
 Therefore, 'partisan' can be understood as someone who aligns with a specific part or faction.
 In contemporary usage, the term describes an individual who exhibits a strong and unwavering allegiance or support for a particular political party, ideology, cause, or group.
 'Partisan' underscores the notion of deeply held beliefs and loyalty to a particular cause or faction, often implying a degree of bias or one-sidedness in one's views.
 Its etymology reflects its historical association with political divisions and allegiances, highlighting the role of partisanship in shaping individual and collective perspectives.

-Quiz: Find the meaning of partisan
+Quiz: Find the meaning of the adjective partisan:

 Try Again!